bereanrobotics/berean-robotics-website/_pages/about.md

 ---

 <div class="wrapper">
 	Berean Christian Robotics currently participates in the First Tech Challenge robotics league.
 Our robot is #4998, codename Q. Our team strives to achieve FTC’s motto - gracious professionalism.
-Our current captains are Luke Wilson and Chris Cafiero.
+Our current captains are Alvin Solomon, Josh Dragt, and Hope Koonin.
 	<br>
 	<br>
 	<p>For inquiries contact us at bchs.ftcrobotics@gmail.com</p>